Oil And Gas Related Organizations

-To represent and protect New York's interests with respect to mineral resource development issues, and to keep abreast of current technologies and practices, the Director and staff of DEC's Division of Mineral Resources maintain contacts with numerous government officials and industry representatives.
+The Director and staff of DEC's Division of Mineral Resources maintain contacts with numerous government officials and industry representatives.
+These contacts help represent and protect New York's interests in mineral resource development issues and keeps DEC up-to-date with new technologies and practices.
 Important oil and gas-related organizations in which the department participates include:

 Interstate Oil and Gas Compact Commission (IOGCC)

-The IOGCC advocates state-level regulation of petroleum resources and promotes regulatory coordination and government efficiency.
+The IOGCC advocates state-level regulation of petroleum resources.
+The IOGCC also promotes regulatory coordination and government efficiency.
 New York actively participates in meetings where states, industry, environmentalists and federal officials share information and perspectives on emerging technologies and environmental issues.
-The group's work focuses on developing and implementing sound regulatory practices that maximize oil and natural gas production, minimize the waste of irreplaceable resources, and protect human and environmental health.
+The IOGCC focuses on developing and implementing sound regulatory practices that:

 - minimize the waste of non-renewable resources; and